Medical Leave of Absence

 - Treating Provider Letter.

-After the recommendation is received, the case manager then reaches out to the student to schedule a meeting or phone call to discuss the student’s transition back, any ongoing support the student may need, and to provide guidance on any other steps the student may need to take with the university (for example, getting other holds lifted from the student’s account, or registering for disability accommodations).
+After the recommendation is received from the MLoA committee, the Case Manager then reaches out to the student to schedule a meeting or phone call to discuss the student’s transition back, any ongoing support the student may need, and to provide guidance on any other steps the student may need to take with the university (for example, getting other holds lifted from the student’s account, or registering for disability accommodations).

-The Student Questionnaire, Provider Questionnaire, and the student’s consultations will all be considered to determine your readiness for reinstatement.
-The student will be notified by phone or email by the Office of the Dean of Student Life as to the decision regarding reinstatement.
+The Student Questionnaire, Provider Questionnaire, and the student’s consultation will all be considered to determine your readiness for reinstatement.
+The student will be notified by phone or email by SOS as to the decision regarding reinstatement.

 - Notify Campus Partners